 - Plus any outsourced gear items, call for current pricing.

-SPECIAL NOTE: If any outsourced gear such as mountaineering boots and step-in crampons is needed, we can rent it ahead of time for you for convenience charge of $40 plus the applicable rental fees.
+SPECIAL NOTE: If any outsourced gear such as mountaineering boots (if we lack your size) and step-in crampons is needed, we can rent it ahead of time for you for convenience charge of $40 plus the applicable rental fees.

 Gear Option 3 - Open